-- Focus on her strength-give her the emotional support she needs and deserves to believe that she is a good person.
+- Focus on their strength-give them the emotional support they need and deserve to believe that they are a good person.

-- Be a friend/good relative-let her know you are there for her.
+- Be a friend/good relative-let them know you are there for them.

-- Confront her with the danger-help her face the reality of living with an abusive partner.
+- Confront them with the danger-help them face the reality of living with an abusive partner.

 Everyone is a mandatory reporter of domestic violence, sexual assault, child abuse and abuse to elders and vulnerable adults.

-- Deliver or fax the form to the STOP Program.
+- Deliver or fax the form to the STOP Violence Program

-- You may receive a phone call by an advocate if further info is needed.
+- You may receive a phone call from an advocate if further information is needed.

 - For Emergencies – call 9-1-1.

-- Tell him that violent behavior is not O.K.- it is a sign that the person has a problem and needs help.
+- Tell them that violent behavior is not O.K.-it is a sign that the person has a problem and needs help.

-- Offer to talk with him about alternatives to violence-cooling off, talking about the problem, counseling, support group.
+- Offer to talk to them about alternatives to violence-cooling off, talking about the problem, counseling, support group.